-- .1 All hydrants shall be installed in accordance with Standard Drawing No. W-5. - .2 Hydrant Installation: - (a) Hydrants shall be installed at the locations shown on the construction drawings and as specified in Section 5.07 Hydrants, clause 5.07.6. - (b) Hydrant installation shall be in general accordance with AWWA manual M17. - (c) Tie rods shall be in accordance with Section 5.27 Hydrants, clause 5.27.2. - (d) Hydrants shall be set plumb and such that the pumper nozzle faces, and is at right angles to, the road centreline unless otherwise directed by the Engineer. - (e) Hydrants shall be set with the ground flange 150 200mm above finished ground or sidewalk surface unless otherwise directed by the Engineer.
-(REVISED NOVEMBER 2016) - (f) Care shall be taken in installing the connection pipe from the main to the hydrant to ensure that the hydrant is set at the specified level. - (g) Drain rock shall be placed as shown on the Standard Drawing for a hydrant connection to a level above the hydrant drain openings.
-The drain rock shall be covered with filter cloth before backfilling to prevent plugging up of the drainage pit. - (h) After installation, hydrants shall be covered with firmly secured black plastic bag until they are put into service.
-(REVISED NOVEMBER 2016)
+- .1 All hydrants shall be installed in accordance with Standard Drawing No. W-5. - .2 Hydrant Installation: - (a) Hydrants shall be installed at the locations shown on the construction drawings and as specified in Section 5.07 Hydrants, clause 5.07.6. - (b) Hydrant installation shall be in general accordance with AWWA manual M17. - (c) Tie rods shall be in accordance with Section 5.27 Hydrants, clause 5.27.2. - (d) Hydrants shall be set plumb and such that the pumper nozzle faces, and is at right angles to, the road centreline unless otherwise directed by the City Engineer.
+(REVISED MAY 2020) - Hydrants shall be set with the ground flange 150 200 mm above finished ground or sidewalk surface unless otherwise directed by the City Engineer.
+(REVISED MAY 2020) - (f) Care shall be taken in installing the connection pipe from the main to the hydrant to ensure that the hydrant is set at the specified level. - (g) Drain rock shall be placed as shown on the Standard Drawing for a hydrant connection to a level above the hydrant drain openings.
+The drain rock shall be covered with filter cloth before backfilling to prevent plugging up of the drainage pit.

-.3 Hydrant Thrust Blocking:

-- (a) Hydrant thrust blocking shall only be used in situations where installation of tie rods is not acceptable as determined by the Engineer. - (b) Care shall be taken to ensure that concrete for thrust blocking does not interfere with the operation of flange bolts and nuts or prevent proper operation of hydrant drains. - (c) Thrust block bearing areas shall be as shown on the drawings.

-.4 Hydrant Access Crossings:

-- (a) Culverted hydrant access crossings shall be constructed as shown on the Standard Drawings. - (b) Culvert headwalls shall be constructed in accordance with Section 7.66 Culvert Headwalls. - (c) Culverts shall be constructed in accordance with Section 7.65 Culvert Installation. - (d) Gravel surfacing shall be constructed in accordance with Section 9.54 Placing and Compacting Sub-base and Base Course.
+- (h) After installation, hydrants shall be covered with firmly secured black plastic bag until they are put into service. - .3 Hydrant Thrust Blocking: - (a) Hydrant Thrust Blocking shall only be used in situations where installation of tie rods is not acceptable as determined by the Engineer in consultation with the City Engineer.
+Approval by the City Engineer is required.
+(REVISED MAY 2020) - (b) Care shall be taken to ensure that concrete for thrust blocking does not interfere with the operation of flange bolts and nuts or prevent proper operation of hydrant drains. - (c) Thrust block bearing areas shall be as shown on the drawings. - .4 Hydrant Access Crossings: - (a) Culverted hydrant access crossings shall be constructed as shown on the Standard Drawings. - (b) Culvert headwalls shall be constructed in accordance with Section 7.66 Culvert Headwalls. - (c) Culverts shall be constructed in accordance with Section 7.65 Culvert Installation. - (d) Gravel surfacing shall be constructed in accordance with Section 9.47 Placing and Compacting Aggregates.
+(REVISED MAY 2020)